Configure a Point-to-Site connection by using certificate authentication (classic)

 To add a DNS server, open the settings for your virtual network, click DNS servers, and add the IP address of the DNS server that you want to use.

 - In the portal, navigate to the virtual network for which you want to create a gateway.

-On the blade for your virtual network, on the Overview blade, in the VPN connections section, click Gateway.
+On the page for your virtual network, on the Overview page, in the VPN connections section, click Gateway.

-On the New VPN Connection blade, select Point-to-site.
+On the New VPN Connection page, select Point-to-site.

 For Client Address Space, add the IP address range.
 This is the range from which the VPN clients receive an IP address when connecting.
 Use a private IP address range that does not overlap with the on-premises location that you will connect from, or with the VNet that you want to connect to.
 You can delete the auto-filled range, then add the private IP address range that you want to use.
 This example shows the auto-filled ranged.
 Delete it to add the value that you want.

 Click Subnet Configure required settings to add the gateway subnet.
 While it is possible to create a gateway subnet as small as /29, we recommend that you create a larger subnet that includes more addresses by selecting at least /28 or /27.
 This will allow for enough addresses to accommodate possible additional configurations that you may want in the future.
 When working with gateway subnets, avoid associating a network security group (NSG) to the gateway subnet.
 Associating a network security group to this subnet may cause your VPN gateway to not function as expected.
 Select OK to save this setting.

 Select the gateway Size.
 The size is the gateway SKU for your virtual network gateway.
 In the portal, the Default SKU is Basic.
 For more information about gateway SKUs, see About VPN Gateway Settings.

 Select the Routing Type for your gateway.
 P2S configurations require a Dynamic routing type.
-Click OK when you have finished configuring this blade.
+Click OK when you have finished configuring this page.

-- On the New VPN Connection blade, click OK at the bottom of the blade to begin creating your virtual network gateway.
+- On the New VPN Connection page, click OK at the bottom of the page to begin creating your virtual network gateway.
 A VPN gateway can take up to 45 minutes to complete, depending on the gateway sku that you select.